Split Payments for Swiss marketplaces: How automatic payment splitting works

 Payout after delivery

-Payout only after shipping confirmation
+Payout only after dispatch confirmation

 Product marketplaces, higher value